Even just reading those words can make anyone in their late 20’s want to cry and jump ship.

 We arrived at the gate moments before close off, allowing me just enough time to run like a crazy person to the actual gate and get on the plane.

 PHEWWW I made it!!!!!

-Relieved, thrilled, and kind of on a adrenaline high from what felt like a 10 minute car chase, I sat on that plane as it was taxiing on the runway with a big smile on my face, looking out the window with glee and thinking:
+Relieved, thrilled, and kind of on an adrenaline high from what felt like a 10-minute car chase, I sat on that plane as it was taxiing on the runway with a big smile on my face, looking out the window with glee and thinking:

 “Bali, see you soon you little pain in the ass!”

 I think Bali actually heard me say that as seconds later:

 “Attention passengers this is your pilot, we are returning back to the gate, Denpasar has just announced an airport closure, all please exit the aircraft”

 I sat there continuing to look out the window with a smile on my face, as at this point, I only could laugh at the situation.

 Sadly, I think I was the only one who felt that way as everyone on the aircraft was in a panic.
 People were freaking out, crying, frantically making phone calls.